Colorado Student Grants for College

 - Make satisfactory progress in chosen course of study

-Based on financial need, the Colorado Graduate Grant is sponsored by the Colorado Commission of Higher Education.
-Awarding a maximum of $5,000, students must be a resident of Colorado and enrolled at an eligible institution.
+Based on financial need, the Colorado Graduate Grant is sponsored by the Colorado Commission on Higher Education.
+Awarding a maximum of $5,000, these grants do a big part in helping Colorado college students afford their tuition and can be applied for through a specific state university.

 Colorado College Responsibilities Grant (CCRG)